 She grew up hearing Italian, French, Arabic, and English being spoken among cousins, aunts and uncles, thanks to a truly multi-cultural family.
 Not surprisingly, she is also multilingual on screen (English, Italian, French, Spanish and numerous foreign accents).

 Nominated as best leading actress in a dramatic series for the Canadian Screen Awards’ Gémeaux 2014 for her portrayal of a Colombian drug trafficker and money launderer in the based-on-true-events miniseries “The Godmother”.

 In 2009 she voiced characters in the megapopular video game “Assassin’s Creed II; Lineage” and became Ezio Auditore’s mother in the live action short movies of the same videogame.

-in 2005, she won the Outstanding Female Performance ACTRA AWARD as the series’ lead, Elena Batista, in the TV comedy “Ciao Bella”.
+In 2005, she won the Outstanding Female Performance ACTRA Awards as the series lead, Elena Batista, in the TV comedy “Ciao Bella”.

 In 2003, she was nominated as Best Supporting Actress at the Jutras Awards and Canadian Comedy Awards for her role as Anna Barberini in “Mambo Italiano”,

 She got her first break in film in 1996, when a VHS taped audition she’d sent out, retained the directors’ attention.
 She subsequently landed the role of Maura Ramirez, Lt.
 Ramirez’s wife (Aidan Quinn), in “The assignment”, sharing the screen with Donald Sutherland, and Ben Kingsley; a good indication of things to come…